microsoft/vscode-docs/docs/terminal/basics.md

 ![Open Detected Link opens a quick pick with all links in the viewport, split into categories](images/basics/link-open-detected.png)

-> **Tip:** If link verification causes performance issues, like in high latency remote environments, it can be disabled via the `terminal.integrated.enableFileLinks` [setting](/docs/getstarted/settings.md).
+> **Tip:** If link verification causes performance issues, like in high latency remote environments, disable it via the `terminal.integrated.enableFileLinks` [setting](/docs/getstarted/settings.md).

 ### Extensions handling links